gardener/gardener/docs/usage/node-readiness.md

 - Tolerate the `node.gardener.cloud/critical-components-not-ready` `NoSchedule` taint.
 - Be labelled with `node.gardener.cloud/critical-component=true`.

+`csi-driver-node` Pods additionally need to:

+- Be annotated with `node.gardener.cloud/wait-for-csi-node-<name>=<full-driver-name>`.
+  It's required that these Pods fulfill the above criteria (label and toleration) as well.

 Gardener already marks components like kube-proxy, apiserver-proxy and node-local-dns as node-critical.
-Provider extensions mark components like csi-driver-node as node-critical.
+Provider extensions mark components like csi-driver-node as node-critical and add the `wait-for-csi-node` annotation.
 Network extensions mark components responsible for setting up CNI on worker Nodes (e.g., `calico-node`) as node-critical.
 If shoot owners manage any additional node-critical components, they can make use of this feature as well.